liferay/liferay-frontend-projects/dxp/bundler_imports.md

 }
 ```

 Note that you just need to name your `react` provider (`frontend-js-react-web`) and the version you will be willing to use (`>=16.8.6`).
-This works similar to the versions you specify in `package.json` but kind of overrides it.
-It is used by the AMD loader when resolving the `frontend-js-react-web$react` package and can be the same you have in your project's `package.json` or a different one that you know it's compatible.
+This works similar to the versions you specify in `package.json` overriding them at runtime.
+It is used by the AMD loader when resolving the `frontend-js-react-web$react` package and can be the same you have in your project's `package.json` or a different one that you know is compatible.

 > You could even omit `react` in your `package.json` and, as long as you don't need it for anything related to the build process (for example: tests, or type checking if you use `typescript`) it will work.